Anglo-American loan: Background

-At the start of the war, Britain had spent the money that it did have in normal payments for materiel under the "US cash-and-carry" scheme.
-Basing rights were also traded for equipment, e.g., the Destroyers for Bases Agreement, but by 1941 Britain was no longer able to finance cash payments and Lend-Lease was introduced.
-The Lend Lease Act provided aid for free on the basis that such help was essential for the defense of the United States.
-Congress passed the final extension of the act on April 16th, 1945, extending the aid for another year while adding an amendment stating that no aid could be provided for postwar relief or reconstruction.
+At the start of the war, Britain spent much of its available funds on payments for materiel under the U.S. cash-and-carry scheme.
+Basing rights were also exchanged for equipment, such as in the Destroyers for Bases Agreement, but by 1941 Britain was no longer able to finance cash payments, and Lend-Lease was introduced.
+The Lend-Lease Act provided aid free of charge on the basis that such assistance was essential for the defence of the United States.
+Congress passed the final extension of the act on 16 April 1945, extending the aid for another year while adding an amendment stating that no aid could be provided for postwar relief or reconstruction.

-Large quantities of goods were in Britain or in transit when the Lend Lease Act was terminated on 21 August 1945.
-The British economy had been heavily geared towards war production (constituting 55% of GDP in 1944) and had drastically reduced its exports.
-The UK therefore relied on Lend-Lease imports to obtain essential consumer commodities such as food while it could no longer afford to pay for these items using export profits.
-The end of Lend-Lease thus came as a great economic shock.
-Britain needed to retain some of this equipment in the immediate post war period.
-As a result, the Anglo-American loan came about.
-Lend-lease items retained were sold to Britain at the knockdown price of about 10 cents on the dollar, giving an initial value of £1.075 billion.
+Large quantities of goods were in Britain or in transit when the Lend-Lease Act was terminated on 21 August 1945.
+The British economy had been heavily geared toward war production, constituting 55% of GDP in 1944, and had drastically reduced its exports.
+The United Kingdom therefore relied on Lend-Lease imports to obtain essential consumer commodities such as food, while it could no longer afford to pay for these items using export profits.
+The end of Lend-Lease consequently came as a major economic shock.
+Britain needed to retain some of this equipment in the immediate postwar period, leading to the Anglo-American loan agreement.
+Lend-Lease items retained by Britain were sold at the discounted price of approximately 10 cents on the dollar, giving them an initial value of £1.075 billion.

 Agreement

 Terms

 John Maynard Keynes, then in poor health and shortly before his death, was sent by the United Kingdom to the United States and Canada to obtain more funds.
-British politicians expected that in view of the United Kingdom's contribution to the war effort, especially for the lives lost before the United States entered the fight in 1941, America would offer favorable terms.
-Britain was offered a loan at 2% interest to be paid over 50 years starting in 1950 by both Canada and the United States.
+British politicians expected that in view of the United Kingdom's contribution to the war effort, especially for the lives lost before the United States entered the war in 1941, America would offer favourable terms.
+Britain was offered a loan at 2% interest to be paid over 50 years starting in 1950 by Canada and the United States.